 People are generally split on the decision to secure a flat before moving or start with a long-term rental.
 Personally, we had a large dog and a bunch of luggage, so having to effectively move twice was not ideal.

-However, it would be far less stressful to start off in an Airbnb or extended-stay hotel for a few weeks.
+However, it would be far less stressful to start off in a short-term apartment like a VRBO or extended-stay hotel for a few weeks.
 That way, you’ll have longer to find the perfect flat, instead of having to rush into something.
 Luckily we love our flat, but it could have turned out very differently given our very short search window.

 File your Transfer of Residency form